 The permanent plot situated in the Green Mountains Ecological Reserve, near Sutton in the Eastern Townships, is located on an elevation gradient of 200 meters, which allows a transition from a sugar maple-yellow birch forest to a balsam fir-white birch forest.
 The migration of the sugar maple towards the balsam fir dominated forest is studied and consequently, it is essential to have detailed knowledge of the spatial dynamics of this species.
-A grid of 20 m by 20 m is being established to mark the 20 ha plot where all trees with a minimum 5-cm diameter at breast height will be mapped.
-The plots will include 25 environmental monitoring stations equipped with lysimeters, temperature sensors (at 1m from the ground and in the soil), soil moisture sensors, seed traps, insect’s pitfalls and 1 m² plots to count seedlings.
+A grid of 20 m by 20 m has being established to mark the 20 ha plot where all trees with a minimum 5-cm diameter at breast height had been mapped.
+The plots include 25 environmental monitoring stations equipped with lysimeters, temperature sensors (at 1m from the ground and in the soil), soil moisture sensors, seed traps, insect’s pitfalls and 1 m² plots to count seedlings.

 - To better understand the factors determining migration of species and ecosystem functioning at the edge of their distribution range.
 In studying a forest ecosystem, fundamental knowledge will be acquired and will serve to improve our ecosystem management practices.